 Pathagoras then closes the Glossary and, with the information in memory, creates the Clause Selection Screen or DropDown List.

 When you call for a term in the Glossary, Pathagoras quickly opens the document, goes to and copies the text of the specific bookmark, pastes it into the document under assembly.
 That search, copy, paste process is repeated until all requested terms are inserted.

 That is all there is to it!

-2.With the glossary 'on display,' click the Pathagoras dropdown features list and select "Editing/Clause Creation Tools".
+2.With the Glossary 'on display,' click the Pathagoras Features dropdown list and select "Glossary Tools".

 4.Click the <Structure & Integrity> button.